MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 Possible cases:
 - *P1*: DMA transfered `10` bytes.
 Application is notified by `HT` event and can read/process data, received by UART
-- *P2*: DMA transfered `10` next `10` bytes.
+- *P2*: DMA transfered next `10` bytes.
 In this case, reading/processing starts from last known position until the end of memory
-    - DMA is in circular mode, it will go automatically on beginning on memory to transfer more data
+    - DMA is in circular mode, it will go automatically to the beginning of memory to transfer more data, coming from UART
 - *P3*: DMA transfered `10` bytes, but not aligned with `HT` nor `TC` events
     - Application will get `HT` event when first `6` bytes are received
     - Application will get `IDLE` event when next `4` bytes are received.
-By using `IDLE` interrupt, we can prevent application to think there was no data on USART and can possibly return `timeout` to other side in case of packet communication
+By using `IDLE` interrupt, we can prevent application to think there is no data on USART and can possibly return `timeout` to other side in case of packet communication
 - *P4*: DMA transfered `10` bytes in *overflow* mode, but not alighed with `HT` nor `TC events`
     - Application will get `TC` event when first `4` bytes are received
     - Application will get `IDLE` event when next `6` bytes are received.
-By using `IDLE` interrupt, we can prevent application to think there was no data on USART and can possibly return `timeout` to other side in case of packet communication
+By using `IDLE` interrupt, we can prevent application to think there was is data on USART and can possibly return `timeout` to other side in case of packet communication
 - *P5*: In case we rely only on *IDLE* line detection.
 What would happen if we receive more bytes in a burst than DMA can hold?
 In this case we can hold `20` bytes, but we received `30` bytes in burst
     - Application will get IDLE line event once there is steady RX line for `1` byte timeframe
     - Red part of data represents last data which overflowed previous one = *we lost `10` bytes*
-    - Option is to poll for DMA changes faster than receiving burst of data may happen
+    - Option to avoid such scenario is to poll for DMA changes faster than receiving burst of data may happen, or by using `HT/TC` events

 For cases *P1-4*, below snippet shows how to get DMA positions and how much data to process.